mosesalphonse/Istio-Ingress-Security-JWT-Keycloak/README.md

 # Istio-Ingress-Security-JWT-Keycloak

-This repo shows how to route requests based on JWT claims on an Istio ingress gateway using Keycloak
+This repo shows how to route requests based on JWT claims with authentication and authorizations on an Istio ingress gateway using Keycloak

 ## POC:
 <li>